ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup.md

 ![Image 6](./assets/setup/6.png)

-## Adding the Bridgechain to your Desktop Wallet
+## Adding the BridgeChain to your Desktop Wallet

-Having a bridgechain is great, but you'll probably to interact with it and send out some of your genesis tokens.
+Having a BridgeChain is great, but you'll probably to interact with it and send out some of your genesis tokens.
 This will be required when forging with new delegate nodes (instead of auto-forging).

 ![Image 7](./assets/setup/7.png)